Had enough of experts? Quantitative knowledge retrieval from large language models: Related work

-There is some promise in converting data into natural language inputs for an LLM to perform preprocessing: \cite{narayan_can_2022} tested GPT-3 on entity matching, error detection and data imputation tasks, in zero-shot and few-shot settings.
-Their approach involved serializing tabular data and tasks into a natural language format using manually tuned prompt templates. \cite{vos_towards_2022} explored prefix tuning as an alternative to full fine tuning of an LLM for such tasks; whereas \cite{zhang_large_2023} compared GPT-3.5, GPT-4 and Vicuna-13B in a data preprocessing framework, later developing Jellyfish-13B, an open-source LLM fine-tuned specifically for data preprocessing \citep{zhang_jellyfish_2023}. \cite{li_table-gpt_2023}'s Table-GPT describes a framework for fine-tuning language models on `table tasks', including finding and predicting missing values.
-Separately, \cite{chen_gatgpt_2023} utilized fine tuning in tandem with a graph attention mechanism to impute spatiotemporal data. \cite{nazir_chatgpt-based_2023} further explored the capability of ChatGPT in missing value imputation, focussing on imputation quality (see \autoref{sec:evalimputation}) in psychological and biological data.
-An alternative approach to LLM-assisted data analysis involves using only the model's encoder to project natural language representations of a data vector into a latent space, then performing anomaly detection on the resulting numeric latent vector \citep{lopatecki_applying_2023, lopatecki_novel_2023}.
+There is some promise in converting data into natural language inputs for an LLM to perform preprocessing: \citet{narayan_can_2022} tested GPT-3 on entity matching, error detection and data imputation tasks, in zero-shot and few-shot settings.
+Their approach serialized tabular data and tasks into natural language using manually tuned prompt templates. \citet{vos_towards_2022} explored prefix tuning as an alternative to full fine tuning of an LLM for such tasks; whereas \citet{zhang_large_2023} compared GPT-3.5, GPT-4 and Vicuna-13B in a data preprocessing framework, later developing Jellyfish-13B, an open-source LLM fine-tuned specifically for data preprocessing~\citep{zhang_jellyfish_2023}. \citet{li_table-gpt_2023}'s Table-GPT describes a framework for fine-tuning language models on `table tasks', including finding and predicting missing values.
+Separately, \citet{chen_gatgpt_2023} utilized fine tuning in tandem with a graph attention mechanism to impute spatiotemporal data. \citet{nazir_chatgpt-based_2023} further explored the capability of ChatGPT in missing value imputation, focussing on imputation quality (see \autoref{sec:evalimpute}) in psychological and biological data.
+Conversely, \citet{hayat_claim_2024} investigated the role of contextual information in ChatGPT's handling of missing values, but only for downstream LLM-based tasks.
+An alternative approach to LLM-assisted data analysis involves using only the model's encoder to project natural language representations into a latent space, then performing anomaly detection on this embedding \citep{lopatecki_applying_2023, lopatecki_novel_2023}.
+Tabular representation learning is an active area of research \citep{hollmann_tabpfn_2023}.

-However, the level of `expertise' offered by pretrained LLMs on quantitative tasks across different domains has not yet been extensively studied, nor the effect of LLM imputations on performance downstream tasks.
+However, the level of `expertise' offered by pretrained LLMs on quantitative tasks across different domains has not yet been extensively studied, nor the effect of LLM imputations on performance in downstream supervised learning tasks.